cellsjs/piscosour/docs/developers/guides/11-configuration.md

 }
 ```

-Then the different methods to configure (receipts, flows, steps, ...) will just add or remove configuration over the existing configuration.
+Then the different methods to configure (recipes, flows, steps, ...) will just add or remove configuration over the existing configuration.

-Example of a receipt:
+Example of a recipe:

 ```json
 {